 The eastern shore has several more fishing piers south of Highway 520: at Clyde Beach Park, Chism Park, Burrows Landing, Chesterfield Beach Park, Enatai Beach Park and Newcastle Beach Park in Bellevue, Luther Burbank Park in Mercer Island, and Gene Coulon Park in Renton.

-Boat launches are at Southeast 40th Street in Bellevue, 14th Avenue Northwest in Seattle, the Kirkland Marina in Kirkland, Magnuson Park in Seattle, Rainier Beach in Seattle, Gene Coulon Park in Renton, Stan Sayres Memorial Park in Seattle, Barnable Point on Mercer Island (beneath the East Channel Bridge), and the state- and city-maintained ramp on the lower Sammamish River in Kenmore.
+Boat ramps are at Southeast 40th Street in Bellevue, 14th Avenue Northwest in Seattle, the Kirkland Marina in Kirkland, Magnuson Park in Seattle, Rainier Beach in Seattle, Gene Coulon Park in Renton, Stan Sayres Memorial Park in Seattle, Barnable Point on Mercer Island (beneath the East Channel Bridge), and the state- and city-maintained ramp on the lower Sammamish River in Kenmore.